BTrDB/smartgridstore-manual/troubleshooting.md

 This contains a bit of troubleshooting info, as well as some tips and tricks.
 We will update this as we hear back from users about things they have run in to.

-## ETCD
+## I lost an etcd pod and now it won't start up

+You may see a message like

 ```
-I lost an etcd pod and now it won't start up.
-The logs say "Was the raft log corrupted, truncated, or lost?".
+raft: tocommit(234) is out of range [lastIndex(0)].
+Was the raft log corrupted, truncated, or lost?
 ```

 First off, fear not, there are multiple ways to recover from this.
 If it is only a minority of etcd pods that were lost (1/3 or 2/5) then the fix is very simple.
 You need to remove and re-add the member to let etcd know that it is ok to recover that member.
 As an example: